aalouane/framo-php-mvc-core/Problems_inhance.md

 global $arv; in a function, even if it not exists, it will be created on function ??

->> Try to import Application on all project without use app\core\Application
 >> Try to use router, request, .... easily :
 Application::$app->router  ==> App:router | Application::$router